 Marek Nahotko is a PhD in Librarianship and Information Science obtained in Wroclaw University, Poland.
 He is working as a Professor Assistant at the Institute of Information Science and Librarianship of Jagiellonian University, Krakow, Poland.
-At the Institute he regularly teaches graduate and undergraduate courses in grey literature, electronic publishing and description of electronic publications (traditional and new metadata schema).
-He has held position of director of the Library of Cracow Univ. of Technology as well information management related position in private industry.
-His current interests are digital libraries and role of Internet in scientific communication.
-He has attended several national & international conferences and has 5 books and about 90 articles and conference papers at his credit.
-Email: nahotko@inib.uj.edu.pl
+At the Institute he regularly teaches graduate and undergraduate courses

 Elizabeth Newbold - After completing a degree in applied sciences and an MSc in Information Studies Elizabeth started a career as an information professional specialising in scientific, medical and technical information provision.
 Elizabeth has worked in a number of organisations and specialist information units, providing information research services to researchers in both the public and private sector before moving to the British Library in 2003 to manage the science, technology and medicine (STM) collections.
-Currently leading the STM Content & $Page \mid 17$ Collections team for the British Library her work focuses on collection and content development strategies and policies.
+Currently leading the STM Content & Collections team for the British Library her work focuses on collection and content development strategies and policies.
 Her interest in grey literature has developed over the years from her experiences working in organisations that were both users and producers of grey literature.
 Email: Elizabeth.Newbold@bl.uk